yinichai/us-visa-appointment-checker/README.md

 ## How to find values for config file
 ### Country Code
-When you login to https://ais.usvisa-info.com/{country code}/niv.
+When you login to https://ais.usvisa-info.com/{country_code}/niv.
 The url should contain your country code automatically.

 ### Schedule Id
-When you login to https://ais.usvisa-info.com/en-gb/niv/schedule/{schedule id}.
+When you login to https://ais.usvisa-info.com/en-gb/niv/schedule/{schedule_id}.
 The url shoul have your schedule id.

 ### City
 Write down the visa center's city location that you want to make your appointment.